Microsoft-community/Community-website/wiki/installing-windows.md

 ## Booting with USB

 Turn on the computer that is not working, and repeatedly press the boot menu key.
 Usually the boot menu key is either one of <kbd>F10</kbd>, <kbd>F12</kbd>, <kbd>ESC</kbd>, or <kbd>F2</kbd>.
-This depends on the manufacturer of your device, the boot menu key for your device can be found out by searching up your computer's motherboard/model.
+This depends on the manufacturer of your device.
+The boot menu key for your device can be found out by searching up your computer's motherboard/model.

 Once the boot menu is open, move the cursor using the arrow keys to the name of the USB¹ you have inserted and then press Enter.